ethorhil/private-writes/Private Transfers/Phase A/01_Report/4 Pattern Overview.md

 - Highlight **characteristic privacy, cost, UX, and trust trade-offs**.
 - Provide a bridge between the high-level narrative (Section 1–3) and the quantitative comparison.

-In **Section 5**, these same patterns are evaluated using a maturity‑weighted scoring methodology to provide a structured comparative view.
+In section [[5 Comparative Evaluation]], these same patterns are evaluated using a maturity‑weighted scoring methodology to provide a structured comparative view.